aronbeal/Sublime-Edit-Coder-Format/README.md

 #Coder Format
 This Sublime Text plugin is responsible for applying Drupal coder formatting to eligible files.
 It does so leveraging the [Coder](https://drupal.org/project/coder) module for Drupal, part of which is bundled with this plugin.

-(Current included version is coder_format.inc 7.x-2.0).
-This plugin requires that php be installed on your system.
+*Warning*:

 ## Installation
 The recommended install is via the Package Control: